Welcome to Bury Physio

 The shockwave therapy helps to eliminate pain and restore mobility regardless of whether individuals are keen amateurs or elite sports players

 Shockwave treatment can be offered at Bury Physio as part of normal treatment or as part of a package with a gym programme.
 Research has found that using shockwave in conjunction with a supervised rehabilitation gym programme can produce the best outcomes.Learn more about Shockwave Therapy

 Sports Massage helps recovery from injury, by reducing stiffness in damaged and tired muscles, providing pain relief and reducing swelling.

 Holistic massage promotes relaxation, relieving everyday stresses and strains, enhancing and improving sleep patterns and creating a feeling of general well being.
 Reflexology is a simple, natural healing therapy, involving manipulation of the feet, which creates a wonderful feeling of well being.Learn more about Sports Massage and Reflexology

-Work Health and Wellbeing
+Work and Wellbeing